 Prefer to book your own stay?
 Search lodging in LAAX

-Red Mountain is known for its raw, authentic Canadian skiing experience, featuring tons of tree runs and challenging steeps, all wrapped in a welcoming, community-driven vibe.
+RED Mountain is known for its raw, authentic Canadian skiing experience, featuring tons of tree runs and challenging steeps, all wrapped in a welcoming, community-driven vibe.
 It’s an indie, adventurous mountain that delivers big-mountain ruggedness without the crowds.
-If you love discovering secret powder stashes and laid-back locals, Red is the spot.
+If you love discovering secret powder stashes and laid-back locals, RED is the spot.

 Prefer to book your own stay?
-Search lodging in Red Mountain
+Search lodging in RED Mountain

 Fernie is legendary for its massive powder dumps and sprawling terrain filled with bowls, steeps, and glades.
 Despite its big-mountain feel, it maintains a genuine, small-town ski culture that feels refreshingly friendly and unpretentious.
 It’s a paradise for powder chasers looking for that classic, laid-back Canadian ski vibe.